 Best Books for Winter Reading

 The White Darkness by David Grann

-The White Darkness by David Grann.
-This book is about Henry Worsley’s and his fascination with polar exploration.
 It shares his journey across Antarctica.
-As usual David Grann does a great job drawing you into the story.
+As usual, David Grann does a great job drawing you into the story.

 The Children's Blizzard

-The Children’s Blizzard by David Lakin.
-Have you ever heard of The Children’s Blizzard or The School Children’s Blizzard?
-The Children’s Blizzard is the real life, account, of winter on the Dakota prairies during 1888 when over two hundred people died in a blizzard.
-It is now known as The Children’s Blizzard because most of those that died were school children.
+The Children’s Blizzard is the real-life account of winter on the Dakota prairies during 1888 when over two hundred people died in a blizzard.
+It is now known as The Children’s Blizzard because most of those who died were school children.

 Endurance

-Endurance by Alfred Lansing.
-Published in 1959 this book about Antarctica is considered a classic nonfiction book.
-I read this book years ago when my father inlaw highly recommended it.
-If you have not read this one it is a great read.
+I read this book years ago when my father-in-law highly recommended it.
+If you have not read this one, it is a great read.
+I think it is time for me to reread it.

 The Ghost Ships of Archangel

 The Ghost Ships of Archangel by William Geroux.
-Grace really enjoyed this book about an Arctic voyage during WWII.
-If you love little known WWII stories you will probably enjoy this one.
+Grace enjoyed this book about an Arctic voyage during WWII.

+Best Books for Winter Reading